particle-iot/docs/src/content/reference/device-os/firmware.md

 - On the Tracker SoM you can wake by time from HIBERNATE mode using the hardware RTC (AM1805).

-- You can wake from HIBERNATE (SLEEP_MODE_DEEP) on any GPIO pin, on RISING, FALLING, or CHANGE, not just WKP/D8 with Device OS 2.0.0 and later.
+- You can wake from HIBERNATE (SLEEP_MODE_DEEP) on any GPIO pin, on RISING, FALLING, or CHANGE, not just WKP/D8 with Device OS 2.0.0 and later on Gen 3 devices.
 {{note op="end"}}

 {{note op="start" type="gen2"}}